 The color was a no-brainer for me.
 As soon as we purchased the house, I knew I wanted it to be dark.

-Unfortunately, we have a brownish roof for the time being.
+At the time of the renovation, we also had to content with a brownish roof.
 I didn’t want to pick the exterior color based on the roof, but I knew I didn’t want it to look awful in case it took several more years to replace our shingles.
 I wavered between the dark greens and deeper bronze tones for a while, but none of them felt like what I really wanted.
 In my mind, I pictured all of the bright green foliage in our back yard popping off the dark siding.

 When we landed on the exterior color for our Echo Valley new construction home, I knew I was totally stealing Sherwin-Williams Iron Ore for our exterior as well.

-Sticking to all one color made the most sense for an 80s contemporary.
+Sticking to all one color made the most sense for an 1980s contemporary exterior.
 Contrasting trim doesn’t work on a house with this architectural style.

 I did want the new front door to contrast with the siding, but I wanted it to be low contrast.
 Sherwin-Williams Black Magic is one of our go-to black paint colors.
 Black Magic is softer than Tricorn Black, but it’s still black.
 I like how it makes Iron Ore look more like a dark charcoal than a true black.